intel/he-toolkit/docker/README.md

 `/home/$USER/he-samples` with a directory structure directly reflected in this repository.

-HE-Samples consists of four different sub-components:
+HE-Samples consists of three different sub-components:
-1. **Micro Kernels**: Micro kernels which, when used together, allow the formation of higher-level HE operations.
-Each of these calls are at the API level of the underlying HE library being run at the time (e.g. SEAL or PALISADE).
-A few micro kernels include (but is not limited to): Encode, Encrypt, Add, Multiply, Rotate, Decrypt, Decode.
-2. **Sample Kernels**: Sample kernels created through a combination of various micro kernels.
+1. **Sample Kernels**: Sample kernels created through a combination of various micro kernels.
 They are meant as samples of how the  micro kernels can be used together.
 A few sample kernels (but is not limited to): Matrix Multiplication and Logistic Regression.
-3. **Unit Tests**: A collection of unit tests meant to test the validity of the various sample kernels described above by comparing their results to the same operation in the non-HE space.
+2. **Unit Tests**: A collection of unit tests meant to test the validity of the various sample kernels described above by comparing their results to the same operation in the non-HE space.
-4. **Examples**: A collection of high-level examples that utilize the sample kernels to provide a peek into what a real-world example may look like.
+3. **Examples**: A collection of high-level examples that utilize the sample kernels to provide a peek into what a real-world example may look like.
   Currently two examples are implemented:
   [Secure Query](../he-samples/examples/secure-query) and